ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 - Holders – The number of addresses that hold the token.
 - Transfers – The number of times the token has been transferred between accounts.
 - Transaction history – A history of all the transactions including the token.
-- Contract address – The address of the token that was deployed to mainnet.
+- Contract address – The address of the token that was deployed to Mainnet.
 - Decimals – ERC-20 tokens are divisible and have decimal places.

 ### Network {#network}